1 Girl AVAILABLE NOW - Guardian Home Wanted for our adult male-Whiskey and male pup

-None of our dogs have wool coats, all have fleece coats (curly, wavy and loose).
+None of our dogs have wool coats like a Poodle, all have been bred to obtain a beautiful fleece coat (curly, wavy and loose).
 It is not true that a wool coat is more allergy friendly than any type of fleece coat.
 They are the same in allergy friendliness.
-What matters is the recessive trait called the IC gene (Incorrect Coat).
+What matters is the recessive trait called the Furnishing gene also known as the IC gene.
 What you need in order to achieve a correct coat, meaning non-shedding allergy-friendly, is that at least one parent of the litter is IC clear.
 If both parents are carriers (type B) of the IC gene then 25% of the litter may be IC affected and have shedding coats that are not allergy friendly.
 A carrier dog is not affected by being a carrier, they present the same as a clear dog.
 It is only the “affected” dog that will become a shedding dog.
 I know genetic traits and recessive genes can be confusing, so again, IC clear dogs and IC carrier dogs will not shed/affect allergies.
 It is only the IC affected dog that will shed/affect allergies.
 Both parents would have to be carriers in order to produce an IC affected puppy.
 That being said, if you have severe allergies to pet dander, your best bet is the Poodle.
+Both the Labrador and the Cocker Spaniel have two copies of the IC gene, meaning they are both "affected".
+So it takes selective breeding in order to isolate the double furnishing gene.
+It is usually achieved by breeding continuously back to the poodle, that is why most Australian Labradoodles are around 80% Poodle, but it is possible to have around 50% Poodle and still achieve the IC clear (double furnishing gene) status, it just takes some patience and know how.
+That is what we are trying to achieve here at LST.
+We will slowly be adding infusions approved by the ALAA over the next few years in order to achieve this.
+Look for our new infusion lines starting in late 2022.
+We are also transitioning over to Embark DNA testing all our breeding dogs, this means that our breeding dogs will be screened for over 200+ genetic diseases.
+Its truly amazing what science is able to achieve and we are excited to be able to use science to help us breed healthier and happier dogs.

 Yes, but so are all breeds.
 All registered breeds began as mixes of other breeds done purposefully to create a new breed with specific attributes desired.
 The Australian Labradoodle encompasses the Labrador Retriever's even temperament, its athletic, well balanced conformation, and its sporty, water loving nature.
 The Poodle's intelligence and wonderful non-shedding, allergy friendly coat.
 As well has the Cocker Spaniels smoother coat and shorter muzzle.
 And to ensure genetic diversity, carefully chosen infusions of these foundational breeds are again added to the gene pool with great care taken to maintain a balance of temperament, health and physical features desired.